codeceptjs/CodeceptJS/docs/helpers/Playwright.md

 -   `manualStart`:  - do not start browser before a test, start it manually inside a helper with `this.helpers["Playwright"]._startBrowser()`.
 -   `chromium`: (optional) pass additional chromium options
 -   `electron`: (optional) pass additional electron options

+#### Video Recording Customization

+By default, video is saved to `output/video` dir.
+You can customize this path by passing `dir` option to `recordVideo` option.

+-   `video`: enables video recording for failed tests; videos are saved into `output/videos` folder
+-   `keepVideoForPassedTests`: - save videos for passed tests
+-   `recordVideo`: [additional options for videos customization][4]

+#### Trace Recording Customization

+Trace recording provides a complete information on test execution and includes DOM snapshots, screenshots, and network requests logged during run.
+Traces will be saved to `output/trace`

+-   `trace`: enables trace recording for failed tests; trace are saved into `output/trace` folder
+-   `keepTraceForPassedTests`: - save trace for passed tests

 #### Example #1: Wait for 0 network connections.